vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     int counterValue = Interlocked.Increment(ref counter);
     ```

-    The following lines of code within the method write out to the Module's `Console` a message that contains the total number of messages received by the Module, along with the current message's body as JSON.
+    The following lines of code within the method write out a message to the Module's **Console** that contains the total number of messages received by the Module, along with the current message's body as JSON.

     ```csharp
     byte[] messageBytes = message.GetBytes();